Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

 Given a reward function $r : \mathcal{O} \times \mathcal{A} \rightarrow \mathbb{R}$, the authors make the assumption that if a trajectory segment is preferred over another, the preferred trajectory segment must have a higher total reward:

-Since the $r(s, a)$ is unknown, it is assumed that $r(s, a)$ can be approximated by modeling a latent reward function $\tilde{h}$ based on human preferences $h$, leaving only a traditional RL problem left to be solved.
+As the true reward $r$ is unknown, it is assumed that $r$ can be approximated by modeling a latent reward function $\hat{h}$ using preferences, leaving only a traditional RL problem left to be solved.

 The estimated probability of preferring a trajectory segment over another is modeled with the softmax function of the sum of latent rewards as